google/docsy-example/content/en/docs/contributing_package/lazy-loading/index.md

 ## Dask
 When in use Dask will provide lazy evaluation on top of the lazy loading.

-using the same example as above, a file loaded in using xarray, this time with the chunks option set, will not only lazy load the data, but will turn on Dask, now using either the xarray or Dask wrapper functions will mean the call to cumsum is not evaluated right way, in fact it will not be evaluated until either the compute function is called or a greedy method from another library is used
+using the same example as above, a file loaded in using xarray, this time with the chunks option set, will not only lazy load the data, but will turn on Dask, now using either the xarray or Dask wrapper functions will mean the NumPy cumsum call is not evaluated right way, in fact it will not be evaluated until either the compute function is called, or a greedy method from another library is used.

 ```python
 import xarray as xr